WalMaa/unioulu-ips-community-app/README.md

 Once the server is up and running, you can access the Appwrite dashboard at `http://localhost` in your browser.
 You will be prompted to create an account and set up your project.

-You need to register a new account, create a new organization and create a new project.
+You need to register a new account, create a new organization, add a platform and create a new project.
 Once the project is created, you will need to create an API key that you will use to interact with the Appwrite API.

 ### Creating an API Key